-- Send message by MxMessageSystem - Check this item and select a message to be send to the MxMessageSystem accordingly.
-If required add custom JSON parameters to the message.
+Check this item and select a message to be sent to the MxMessageSystem accordingly.
+If required, add custom JSON parameters to the message.

 Check this item and select a video recording storage type, SD Card or NAS (Network-Attached Storage).
 The alarm-triggered recording will be stored into microSD/SD card or the NAS.